Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 *Small changes in data could cause the change in the structure of the decision tree causing instability.
 *The space complexity and the time complexity of a decision tree model are relatively higher compared to other models.
 *For a large data set, one single tree may grow a lot of nodes which might result in complexity and leads to overfitting, as we need several decision trees together, which is called random forest for a better prediction in this case.

 ### Tree Pruning

+Decision trees are prone to overfitting as it have more specificity when growing deep.
+When this happends, the model fails to perform accurately against unseen data.
 To reduce the problem of overfitting, there is a technique called tree pruning that is set out for reducing the size of a decision tree by removing parts of the tree that are non-critical.
 Genernally, there are two kinds of tree pruning.

 First is called the post-pruning.
 As its name suggests, it is used after the decision tree is constructed.
 It is often used when the decision tree shows a trend of growing infinitely and overfitting.
 We use ```cost_complexity_pruning``` to execute post-pruning.
 Post-pruning could potentially be slow as the number of features increases in a tree.